 For Non-Spin, should the statistical distribution of Online Reserves be used or Online+Offline Reserves or some combination?
 Note that the price on the Non-Spin demand curve will be lower if the statistical distribution of the Online+Offline Reserves is used.

+Update from SAWG discussions: Use the statistical distribution of Online+Offline Reserves to build the Non-Spin (Option 1) or NSOR (Option 2) Demand Curve.
+For SOR (Option 2) use the statistical distribution of Online Reserves to build the SOR Demand Curve

 How should the demand curve for Reg-Down be determined?
 Is it the same as the Reg-Up demand curve?

+Update from SAWG discussions: Reg-Down Demand Curve will have the same shape as the Reg-Up Demand Curve.
+Reg-Down Demand Curve width (MW required for Reg-Down)) will be based on ERCOT operational requirements.
+The price points on the Reg-Down Demand Curve will be the same as the Reg-Up Demand Curve till the Reg-Down MW requirement.

 Do we need to model AS demand curves based on ORDC in the DAM?

+Update from SAWG discussions: AS Demand Curves will be used in DAM.
+The setup of the AS Demand Curves will depend upon the choice of Option 1 or Option 2.
+The AS demand curves will be the same in DAM and Real-Time

 If we model AS demand curves in the DAM, as the DAM is voluntary, are there any issues?
 Resources do not have to participate since it is not mandatory to submit Resource specific Offers for energy and AS.

+Update from SAWG discussions: Consensus that this is not an issue

 If we model AS demand curves in the DAM, then what is the process of achieving required levels of AS procurement in the DAM when the DAM process does not procure enough?
 Is it Reliability Unit Commitment or RUC?

+Update from SAWG discussions: Prefer to go into Real-Time with AS insufficiency or need to develop procedure to deal with AS insufficiency in DAM if is is unacceptable to go into RT with AS insufficiency

 If AS demand curves are not modeled in the DAM, then AS procurement is effectively given higher priority than energy — that is, in DAM, all energy demand has a price and hence can be curtailed, whereas the AS penalty is extremely high.
 This ensures that the AS Plan MW Requirements are procured.
 However, in RT, AS demand curves are modeled based on ORDC.
 The amount of Non-Spin procured depends on the intersection of the Non-Spin demand curve and the offer stack for Non-Spin.
 Hence, the procured amounts of Non-Spin can exceed or be less than the AS Plan MW Requirement for Non-Spin.
 If there is more Non-Spin procurement than the AS Plan, then loads are charged this amount on a Load-Ratio-Share.
 This is the same as the current process of AS Imbalance Settlements.

+Update from SAWG: Consensus is to model AS demand curves in DAM.
+For AS demand curves with a “long tail” – e.g. Non-Spin (Option 1) or SOR/NSOR (Option 2), ERCOT may procure more AS than required for reliability if it is economical.
+Please note that a QSE attempting to self arrange 100 % of AS obligation for Non-Spin (Option 1) or SOR/NSOR (Option 2) may still get charged if the procured amounts exceed the amounts required for reliability.